 Raise your hand if you have started painting but did not finish yet.

-Or if you have things that you want to paint on your to do list for over 6 month.
+Or if you have things that you want to paint on your to-do list for over 6 months.

-You can check those things off your todo list now.
-Think of how good you will feel once it’s completed.
+You can check those things off your to-do list now.
+Then, think of how good you will feel once completed.

 #5 Redo Light Fixtures